Lansdowne Club

-The Lansdowne Club is a private members' club in London, England occupying a large building, notable in its own right.
-It was established in 1935 and occupies most of 9 Fitzmaurice Place, a street connecting Berkeley Square to Curzon Street in Mayfair.
+The Lansdowne Club is a private members' club in London, England occupying a large building, which is notable in its own right.
+It was established in 1935 and occupies most of 9 Fitzmaurice Place, which connects Berkeley Square to Curzon Street in Mayfair.

 History

 The club formed later than many London clubs, and it permitted women from its inception.
 It has always had a relatively young membership, with an active social scene.
 The building's main Adam and otherwise 1930s Art Deco interiors, with some authentic frontages, mean it has been Grade II* listed since its first assessment in 1970.
 This is the mid-category of listed building, a statutory scheme of protection which has a pyramidal hierarchy.

 In 1930, Westminster City Council decided to improve access to Berkeley Square by creating an extra road into the square.
 This was accomplished by demolishing half of the main range of Lansdowne House, which stood since the 1760s.
 What remained was given a new frontage and a newly renovated interior, and became the Lansdowne Club.
 The 'First Drawing Room' was thus taken to the Philadelphia Museum of Art, and the 'Dining Room' exists in the Metropolitan Museum of Art in New York City.

-The venue was founded as a 'social, residential and athletic Club for members of social standing' and their families, and unlike many rivals, it had no vocational, artistic, or political 'theme'.
+The venue was founded as a 'social, residential and athletic Club for members of social standing' and their families, and, unlike many of its rivals, had no vocational, artistic, or political requirements.
 Its facilities include a ballroom, a terrace, a fencing Salle and a basement gym with Art Deco swimming pool.

-Internally, the architecture is extremely unusual; some was modern for its type, being significantly Art Deco, as opposed to Georgian/Victorian/Edwardian styles.
-The Adam Room and other parts of the club on the ground floor are Georgian, though.
+Internally, the architecture is extremely unusual: some was modern for its type, and significantly Art Deco as opposed to Georgian/Victorian/Edwardian styles.
+The Adam Room and other parts of the club on the ground-floor are Georgian in style.

 The building underwent extensive renovation and further modernisation in 2000.
-Resident fencing coach, Wojciechowski, is official coach of the British Olympic squad.